Migrate from traditional to headless CMS: A step-by-step guide

 As each content migration has its differences, an example of such category grouping that could be used to segregate content could look like this:

-Content which is no longer needed and therefore can be ignored
+Content that is no longer needed and therefore can be ignored

 Structured content (identify the different types)